KnowledgeCaptureAndDiscovery/ASSET/README.md

 ## Demo

-A live demo of the project is available at: https://asset-6b864.firebaseapp.com/
+A live demo of the project is available at: w3id.org/asset-tool (redirects to https://asset-6b864.firebaseapp.com/)

 At the moment, the demo will only work on **Google Chrome**